Skip to main content

 • where <path-to-file> is either absolute from the base of the git repo or relative (eg.: git show:./my-secret-file.yaml)

-• You should see binary output which begins with ^@GITCRYPT^@.
+• You should see a binary output which begins with ^@GITCRYPT^@.

 Note: If you need to checkout an older commit, branch, tag etc., make sure to git-crypt lock your repository beforehand in order to avoid a broken local working directory.
 Once you’ve locked and checked out the desired revision, you can git-crypt unlock.